The Grammar Level

 Cursive Penmanship

-Students develop beautiful penmanship through the practice of cursive handwriting using the multi-sensory Rhythm of Handwriting™ method integrated into the Logic of English.
+Students continue to develop beautiful penmanship through the practice of cursive handwriting using the multi-sensory Rhythm of Handwriting™ method integrated into the Logic of English.

 Composition